Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Preliminaries

 Therefore, $N(\mfk{p})=\sqrt{-10580/-20}=23$.
 Moreover, $\Ok/\mfk{p}\cong \mbb{F}_{23}$.
 This coset decomposition and the corresponding ring isomorphism is shown in Fig.~\ref{fig:Z_5_homo}.

 \end{example}

-\begin{lemma}[Dirichlet's prime theorem] For any two relatively prime integers $a$ and $d$, there are infinitely many rational primes of the form $p\equiv a \mod d$. \end{lemma} Lemma~\ref{lma:prime_category} and Lemma~\ref{lma:dirichlet} together imply that for any quadratic field $\mbb{K}$, there exist infinitely many splitting primes and infinitely many inert primes as well.
+\begin{lemma}[Dirichlet's prime theorem] For any two relatively prime integers $a$ and $d$, there are infinitely many rational primes of the form $p\equiv a \mod d$. \end{lemma} Note that for any odd prime $p$, $\left(\frac{\Delta_{\mbb{K}}}{p}\right)$ only depends on $p \mod 4\Delta_{\mbb{K}}$.
+Hence, Lemma~\ref{lma:prime_category} and Lemma~\ref{lma:dirichlet} together imply that for any quadratic field $\mbb{K}$, there exist infinitely many splitting primes and infinitely many inert primes as well.
+Moreover, for $\Ok$ of $\mbb{Q}(\sqrt{d})$ with $d\equiv 2,3 \mod 4$, the behavior of its primes is regulated by

+where we have used the multiplicative property of Kronecker symbol and the fact that $\left(\frac{4}{p}\right)=1$.
+Therefore, for this class of rings, the behavior of the prime $p$ only depends on $p \mod 4d$.
 In what follows, we provide a weaker version of the Chebotarev's density theorem which further tells us how those primes distribute asymptotically.

 \begin{lemma}[Chebotarev's density theorem] In a ring of algebraic integers of a quadratic field, asymptotically, the density of each category of primes is 1/2, i.e., asymptotically, half of the rational primes split and half of them remain inert. \end{lemma}